padawin/site/src/quotes.md

 you didn't worry.
 </blockquote>

-Tomorrow, and Tomorrow, and Tomorrow, by Gabrielle Zevin

 <hr/>

 <blockquote>
 Sam's doctor said to him, "The good news is that the pain is in your head."
 <i>But I am in my head</i>, Sam thought.
 </blockquote>

-Tomorrow, and Tomorrow, and Tomorrow, by Gabrielle Zevin

 <hr/>